Joseph Mallord William TURNER

 J.M.W.
 Turner’s Legacy

 His first oils were sombre in colour.
-However, his preoccupation with the contrasting effects of light and atmospheric effects, such as storms and rainbows soon changed his work.
+However, his preoccupation with the contrasting effects of light, storms and rainbows soon changed his work.
 His paintings developed into almost abstract impressions of feelings, emotions and drama.
 He explored ideas that Impressionism, Expressionism and Abstraction would always be indebted to.

 Check out my YouTube Channel

 for great How to Draw tutorials designed for children